bouftonmouth/Projet_deploiement_PACE_ALBERTI/README.txt

-Titre du projet : Optimisation d'un algorithme génétique
+Project Title: Optimization of a Genetic Algorithm

-Description : Le but de ce module python est d'optimiser un génome ou une population de génomes.
-Pour cela à chaque génération des mutations et des crossings over vont avoir lieu dans les génomes afin de faire varier leur fonction de coût.
-Une sélection permet de ne modifier que les génomes très éloignés du seuil de coût.
+Description: The goal of this python module is to optimize a genome or a population of genomes.
+For this purpose, at each generation, mutations and crossings over will take place in the genomes in order to vary their cost function.
+A selection allows to modify only those genomes that are far from the cost threshold.

-Pour Commencer : Le module se compose de plusieurs petites fonctions indépendantes qui permettent de :
+Getting Started: The module consists of several small independent functions that allow to :
-	- Construire les populations
+	- Build a population
-	- Calculer la fonction de coût de chaque génome
+	- Calculate the cost function of each genome
-	- Sélectionner les génomes
+	- Selecting genomes
-	- Réaliser des mutations et des crossing over
+	- Performing mutations and crossing over
-	- Calculer la moyenne des couts
+	- Calculate average and minimal costs
-Toutes les fonctions s'assemblent dans une fonction principale.
-Il est possible de tester chaque fonction indépendamment mais si vous voulez tout de suite faire appel au module dans son ensemble lancer la fonction algofinal.
+All functions come together in one main function.
+It is possible to test each function independently, but if you want to call the module as a whole right away, start the algofinal function.

-Pré-requis : Connaissance en programmation python et en optimisation
+Prerequisites: Knowledge of python programming and optimization

-Bibliothèques à installer : numpy et matplotlib
+Libraries to be installed: numpy and matplotlib

-Installation : Dans un terminal entrez la commande suivante : "pip install -i https://test.pypi.org/simple/ algorithme-bio-inspire"
+Installation: In a terminal enter the following command: "pip install -i https://test.pypi.org/simple/ algorithm-bio-inspire".

-Fabriqué avec :
+Made with :
-	- La bibliothèque numpy pour python 3
+	- The numpy library for python 3
-	- La bibliothèque matplotlib pour python 3
+	- The matplotlib library for python 3

-Auteurs :
+Authors:
-	- Tanguy Pace alias bouftonmouth 4BIM
+	- Tanguy Pace aka bouftonmouth  4BIM
-	- Alberti Baptiste alias balberti 4BIM
+	- Alberti Baptiste aka balberti 4BIM

-License :
+License:
-Ce projet est sous license GNU GENERAL PUBLIC LICENSE
+This project is licensed under the GNU GENERAL PUBLIC LICENSE